Army repels Boko Haram attack on Yobe village — Nigeria Today

 Army repels Boko Haram attack on Yobe village

-The Nigerian Army on Sunday said it has repelled an attempted attack on Goniri village in Yobe on Saturday.
+The on Sunday said it has repelled an attempted attack on Goniri village in Yobe on Saturday.

-Col. Kayode Ogunsanya, the spokesman of 3 Div. with tactical headquarters in Damaturu confirmed this to newsmen in Damaturu.
+Col. Kayode Ogunsanya, the spokesman of 3 Div. with tactical headquarters in Damaturu confirmed this to News Agency of Nigeria (NAN) in Damaturu.

 Ogunsanya, however, could not immediately give details of the operation.